pmndrs/react-spring/readme.md

 <img src="assets/keyframes-trail.gif" width="285" />

-`Keyframes` allow you to create animation primitives that react to predefined animations.
-Each slot can return raw-properties, arrays, or async functions with side-effects.
-The resulting primitive can receive properties like `native` or `from`, etc.
+`Keyframes` allow you to chain, compose and orchestrate animations by creating predefined slots.
+The resulting primitive behaves like the primitive it stems from, it can receive all generic properties like `native` or `from`, etc. You make it animate by passing the `state` props, which receives the named slot.

 ```jsx
 import { Keyframes, config } from 'react-spring'